 3.1.A.
-Town of Lima Zoning Ordinance: This Ordinance identifies zoning districts, stipulating allowable uses on lands in the Town, including agricultural, residential, business/commercial, light industrial, special and unique, and environmentally sensitive/open space area preservation.
+Town of Fulton Zoning Ordinance, Chapter 425: This Ordinance identifies zoning districts, stipulating allowable uses on lands in the Town, including agricultural, residential, business/commercial, light industrial, special and unique, and environmentally sensitive/open space area preservation.
 The Town's Agricultural (A-1) zoning districts, consisting of the largest minimum lot size and lowest housing unit density of all the Town zoning districts, is thus the district most conducive to large-scale, productive agricultural activities.
-Conversely, districts such as the Planned Unit Development (PUD) and Rural Residential (R-R) are designated strictly for residential uses, at dwelling unit densities ranging between 2 units/~.25 acres to 1 unit/3 acres.
-Lowland Conservancy (C-1) is an overlay district, indicating a zoning district that is superimposed over an underlying, broader district.
+Conversely, districts such as Planned Unit Development (PUD), Rural Residential (R-R), Residential (R-1) and (R-2) are designated strictly for residential uses, at dwelling unit densities ranging between 2 units/~.25 acres to 1 unit/3 acres.
+Lowland Conservancy (C-1) and Highland Conservation (C-2) districts, formulated to restrict development in flood-prone and environmentally sensitive areas respectively, are overlay districts, indicating a zoning district that is superimposed over an underlying, broader district.
 Town shorelands, environmentally sensitive areas, are included in the County's Shoreland (SO) Overlay zoning district.